Traveling with bicycles

 Number of bicycles per train

 Cyclists will be accommodated on a first-come, first-served basis, and we make no assurances that space will be available for bicycles.
-Metro-North Railroad reserves the right to designate additional trains other than Peak Period trains where bicycles will not be permitted.
+Metro-North Railroad reserves the right to designate additional trains, in addition to the restrictions below, where bicycles will not be permitted.
 In addition, train crews may bar bicycles from trains if the bicycles cannot be accommodated because of conditions which interfere with the safety and comfort of other customers, including occasions of heavy ridership or equipment shortages.
 Consequently, the carriage of bicycles on a given train or for a continuous journey on connecting trains cannot be guaranteed.

 - Weekdays: maximum 4 bicycles per train: no more than 2 bicycles per car

 - Weekends: maximum 8 per train: no more than 2 bicycles per car, except on trains designated on schedules and in the TrainTime app as a Bicycle Train

 The TrainTime app will show whether any of these restrictions are applicable to your trip.

 - Weekday inbound trains arriving Grand Central between 6 a.m. and 10 a.m.

 - Weekday outbound trains departing Grand Central between 4 p.m. and 8 p.m.

 - Regardless of time of day or direction of travel, some trains do not allow bicycles.
 These trains are indicated by the bike symbol with a strike through it on the TrainTime app and online PDF schedule.